Acefrrag/HM0360_CrossLink-NX_I2C/README.md

 This repository contains the code for the development and testbenching of the VHDL entity implementing the I2C interface with built-in camera sensor HM0360, embedded on the CrossLink-NX Voice and Vision Machine Learning(ML) Board by Lattice Semiconductor.

 It was not possible to use the I2C IP from Lattice Semiconductor, because the I2C protocol to interface with this sensor is significaly different.
 In fact, the *addressing mode is 16-bit*, which is atypical for a I2C protocol.
 Moreover, the *read operation differs significantly from the the standard read operation*.
 Read the documentation for greater details.
-I call this I2C protocol ***modified I2C***.
+I call this I2C protocol ***modified I2C protocol***.

 ## Development